Mon - Sun 24 Hour Towing

 4. Position The Battery In The Battery Tray

 Check to make sure the grip strap isn’t in the way.
-In the mounting tray, place the battery.
+Place the battery in the mounting tray.
 Now, to hold the battery in place, tighten the retaining strap.

 5. Grease The Terminals

 Before connecting the cables, coat the terminals with a thin layer of petroleum jelly.
-Make sure you are not using excessive grease because when you tighten the clamps, they will get pushed out and make a mess.
+Ensure you are not using excessive grease because when you tighten the clamps, they will get pushed out and make a mess.

 6. Assemble The Cables

 Connect the cables to the battery’s corresponding terminal.
-The red and black cables should be connected to the red and black terminals, respectively.
-The positive red cable should be connected first, followed by the black negative cable.
+The red and black wires should be connected to the red and black terminals.
+The cheerful red cable should be connected first, followed by the black negative cable.

 7. Tighten The Nut By Hand